rapidpro/tracpro/docs/source/getting-started.rst

 * A set of contact groups representing geographical regions, e.g. *Kigali*, *Florida*
 * A set of contact groups representing reporting groups, e.g. *Males*, *Teachers*
-* A contact field containing a facility code (externally defined identifier for a facility).
-By default TracPro will look for a field called `facility_code` but this can be changed.

 Obviously you will also want to define some flows in RapidPro which are suitable for running as polls.